wattsavolt/3DPrimitives/README.md

 ## Project Structure

-The code can be compiled with CMAKE and works on Windows only.

 The project consists of a sample application and a renderer.

 The renderer is in its own static library.